Stephanus of Byzantium: The Ethnica

-The first modern printed edition of the work was that published by the Aldine Press in Venice, 1502.
-The complete standard edition is still that of Augustus Meineke (1849, reprinted at Graz, 1958), and by convention, references to the text use Meineke's page numbers.
+The first modern printed edition of the work was published by the Aldine Press in Venice in 1502.
+The complete standard edition is still that of August Meineke (1849, reprinted at Graz, 1958), and by convention, references to the text use Meineke's page numbers.
 A new completely revised edition in German, edited by B. Wyss, C. Zubler, M. Billerbeck, J.F.
 Gaertner, was published between 2006 and 2017, with a total of 5 volumes.